-Failing to Pay Attention Causes Most Rear Enders
+Failing to Pay Attention Causes Most Rear Enders?

+Yes.
 Most traffic accidents involving the rear end collision are from distracted driving or inattentiveness.
 And with the use of cell phones and other equipment added to vehicles this type of accident may increase.
 But lawyers can shed light on the problem.

-- The first is the speed the autos are traveling and;
+Speed the autos are traveling and;

-- The second is that the rear bumper of the motor vehicle has been designed properly for safety.
+Whether or not the rear bumper of the motor vehicle has been designed properly for safety.

 Over time, cars have been re-designed, and newer materials got used in their manufacturing.
 And in some cases, this makes the car safer.
 But in others, it may make the rear bumper less reliable during an impact.

 Most of all, the rear bumper of a motor vehicle should compress upon impact to absorb low-speed impact collisions.
 When the bumper has gotten manufactured in a way that it is less absorbent we have safety issues.
 And this will often result in the driver and any passengers feeling the force of the impact.

 But numerous collisions of over five miles per hour happen a lot.
 So the driver and passengers will get affected.
 A simple following too closely wreck could easily have an impact speed well about 30 mph.
-The

 So the another thing about manufacturing rear bumpers is the design and manufacturing process.
 Here, the goal is not to protect the humans inside of the vehicle.
 But this is only to protect the automobile.

 Ehline Law Firm has dealt with many of these claims.
 And often we become forced to battle with adjusters.
 They often argue that the damage to the vehicle is inconsistent with viable injuries.

 Dealing with Insurance Companies.

 As discussed, insurance companies would trip over a $50 to save a dime in many situations.
 So this presents an issue for drivers involved in rear-end collisions.
 For now, vehicle bumpers protect the vehicle and even cut down on damage claims to the car.

 But insurance companies use the lack of visible bumper damage not to pay out injury claims.
 Many insurance companies will argue no vehicle damage to support an injury.
 So they will say there is little to any visible damage.

 Hence, the occupants in the auto could not have sustained injuries.
 But from a medical standpoint, this is not true.
 First of all, there does not need to be visible damage to a vehicle for occupants to suffer injuries.
 Furthermore, the human body is not able to absorb impact, even at low speeds.

 The Adjuster Works For The Insurance Company, Not You.

 The insurance adjuster is one of the insurance company employees.
 And they should assess damages both to a vehicle and the occupants properly.
 But they will always attempt to reduce what their employer pays for damages.

 Because it involves them paying compensation, they fight it.
 And this is why it may be necessary to have legal representation by a skilled auto accident lawyer.
 So then you can ensure the injured party receives a fair settlement.

 In many cases, the plaintiff may get forced to hire bio-mechanical engineers.
 Furthermore, they may need structural experts.
 Also, they may require other pros to prove your case.